Ontario Lottery and Gaming Corporation: Retailer fraud

 On October 25, 2006, the CBC program The Fifth Estate aired an investigative report on lottery retailers winning major prizes, focusing on the ordeal of 82-year-old Bob Edmonds.
 His $250,000 winning Encore ticket was stolen by a convenience store clerk when he went to have his ticket checked in 2001.
 For the next four years, OLG ignored Edmonds' inquiries after the clerk and her husband were falsely named the rightful winners.
 Later, when the couple was arrested for fraud, OLG refused to return his winnings, maintaining that it wasn't their responsibility that they had been tricked; in 2004, a judge disagreed and forced OLG to give Edmonds his money.
 They did so, on the condition that Edmonds sign a confidentiality agreement, so that he would never tell the press about certain details of the ordeal.
 Also, The Fifth Estate uncovered internal OLG memos where several employees admitted they believed Edmonds' story.
 Immediately following the broadcast, Edmonds received a call from OLG's president, Duncan Brown, who apologized and claimed he was ashamed about how his staff treated Edmonds.
 OLG later released Edmonds from the confidentiality agreement.

 In another case, Toronto variety store owner Hafiz Malik had defrauded four school board employees out of their $5.7 million prize.
 He was arrested after the original ticket owners filed a complaint with the police.
 The OPP seized or froze over $5-million of Malik's assets, including bank accounts, three cars, and a home in Mississauga.
 OLG has since awarded the rightful winners the prize plus interest.

 The report by The Fifth Estate added that over 200 lottery retailers in Ontario have won major prizes from 1999 to 2006.
 A statistician featured in the report, Jeff Rosenthal, calculated that the chance that this would occur purely out of luck is one in a "trillion trillion trillion trillion" (or quindecillion).
 OLG did have a policy on insider wins, but it was rarely enforced during that period.
 Provincial ombudsman André Marin released a report stating that Ontario store owners and their families claimed about $100 million in lottery wins between 1999 and 2006, with tens of millions of fraudulent claims being ignored by the OLGC.

 OLG has since mandated new security measures to protect lottery customers, notably with customer-facing displays when tickets are checked, as well as special music played with a winning ticket.
 As of January 28, 2008, lottery retailers are required to ensure that tickets are signed.
 There is a signature box shown on the front of all online lottery tickets.

-Sign Your Lotto Ticket, As of January 28, 2008, lottery customers are required to sign their lottery tickets.